-With campuses in Milan, Brescia, Piacenza-Cremona and Rome (which is also home to the Agostino Gemelli teaching hospital), Università Cattolica del Sacro Cuore has developed a strong national presence and international identity in the years since its foundation in 1921.
-Through the academic offerings and scientific research of its twelve faculties, more than 80 undergraduate and graduate degree programmes, first- and second-level Specializing Masters' programmes, PhD programmes and seven Postgraduate Schools, the university is committed to offering the best possible conditions for studying, whether this be through close working relationships between professors and their students, through the range of services offered or through the constant intellectual vitality of the campuses fuelled by their inter-disciplinary character.
+With campuses in Milan, Brescia, Piacenza - Cremona and Rome (which is also home to the Agostino Gemelli teaching hospital), Università Cattolica del Sacro Cuore has developed a strong national presence and international identity in the years since its foundation in 1921.
+Through the academic offerings and scientific research of its twelve faculties, more than 80 undergraduate and graduate degree programmes, first and second level Specializing Masters programmes, PhD programmes and seven Postgraduate Schools, the University is committed to offering the best possible conditions for studying, whether this be through the constant intellectual vitality of the campuses fuelled by their inter-disciplinary character.

-The Catholic nature of the university ensures that scientific research is approached with clear values and is reinforced by positive dialogue with people from all cultures, in the spirit of a genuine international community.
-With its long history, its recognized prestige, the quality of its academic and administrative staff and its close links with the business world, the university endeavours to empower its students by giving them a solid cultural foundation and the skills to understand our modern society and take responsible decisions about their actions.
+The Catholic nature of the University ensures that scientific research is approached with clear values and is reinforced by positive dialogue with people from all cultures, in the spirit of a genuine international community.
+With its long history, its recognized prestige, the quality of its academic and administrative staff and its close links with the business world, the University endeavours to empower its students by giving them a solid cultural foundation and the skills to understand our modern society and take responsible decisions about their actions.

-This guide contains information about your faculty and your academic programme.
-Updated news and information can also be found on the university website: http://roma.unicatt.it/.
+This guide contains information about your Faculty and your academic programme.
+Updated news and information can also be found on the University website: http://roma.unicatt.it.